Tag (programming): In AmigaOS

 A number of third-party software libraries for AmigaOS also use tags extensively.

 Example

 The code without tags is obscure (for example, 0, 1 define window colors) while the code with tags is self-documenting.
 Fewer parameters have to be defined with tags than are in the structure, as OpenWindowTags will fall back to default parameters.

 Implementation

 AmigaOS provides functions for tag handling in its utility.library.
+Especially Amiga E provides mechanisms for dynamic tag handling, allowing programs to manipulate structures where tags are not known until runtime.
+This is achieved through various dynamic data structures and associated functions.

 In general

 An advantage of tags is that they ease the work with default arguments since the programmer doesn't have to specify them or their substitutes.
 From this follows another advantage, ease of achieving of both forward and backward compatibility with external libraries: a program written for an older version of the library will work with a newer one, since the newer library will simply set all the parameters not provided by the program to their default values; and a program written for a newer version of the library will still work with the older version, since the older library will simply pay no attention to the newly introduced tags.

 A disadvantage of tags is that their processing is slower than simply reading data from a structure or the stack.
 Additionally, compile time type checking is lost.